ferosekhanj/OnlyText/README.md

 ##Heading

 Precede the content with !
+you can added from a single ! to six !!!!!! depeding on the level of heading

 ##List

 Precede the content with a #
+You can nest list inside other by adding multiple # like ##

 ##Horizontal Ruler

-For horizontal ruler just add --- in a line
+For horizontal ruler just add --- in a separate line

 ##Preformatted content